Suicidal ideation in South Korean LGBTQ youth: Harassment

-According to Rainbow Action, an South Korean Organization aimed at improving LGBT rights in South Korea, 80% of LGBT youth reported being the subjects of homophobic slurs from their peers and also approximate 80% reported hearing slurs from teachers.
+According to Rainbow Action, a South Korean Organization aimed at improving LGBT rights in South Korea, 80% of LGBT youth reported being the subjects of homophobic slurs from their peers and also approximate 80% reported hearing slurs from teachers.
 The harassment suffered by LGBT youth extends beyond merely verbal abuse.
 Studies show that there is a strong link between experience of violence for youth who have same-sex attraction, specifically in women who sleep with both men and women.
 Some studies suggest the main reason for suicidal ideation in youth is their exposure to violence in school.

 Effects of societal disapproval

 According to Joiner's Interpersonal Theory, feelings of isolation and perceived burdensomeness contribute greatly to an individual's propensity toward suicide ideation.
 Studies have found that in gay and lesbian South Korean youth, these two main factors are present at higher rates than in their heterosexual counterparts.
 Isolation is in reference to the continuous exposure to anti-LGBT rhetoric which creates a hostile atmosphere to navigate.

 Similarly, the hostility decreases the likelihood of other LGBT people being available for connection, which increases the feelings of alienation.
 Perceived burdensomeness is in reference to feeling like an individual is a burden to their friends and/or family.
 These factors combined create feelings of hopelessness which then lead to suicide ideation.